 Section 6.
 Daily Pass User Rates and Benefits

-A Daily User must pay an $7 flat fee for a Daily Pass or a $15 flat fee for a Three-Day Pass, plus additional charges pursuant to the rates set forth in Section 7, and when a Daily User signs up for the Service either (1) at the Station, or (2) via the mobile app “Transit App,” the charge will appear on Daily User’s credit card statement.
+A Daily User must pay a $3.25 Single Trip fee (trip up to 30 minutes in length), a $7 flat fee for a Daily Pass or a $15 flat fee for a Three-Day Pass, plus additional charges pursuant to the rates set forth in Section 7, and when a Daily User signs up for the Service either (1) at the Station, or (2) via the mobile app "PBSC" or “transit” the charge will appear on Daily User’s credit card statement.

 Section 7.
 Usage Rates